NIENKE HEUTINK-POTTER, SENIOR CONSULTANT

 - You’re feeling fed up with your home country.

 If you’ve been living in the same country for some years, and generally feeling fed up, perhaps you should consider your options?
 A second passport does not mean you have to leave your home country forever.
 The majority of countries allow dual or multiple citizenships so you can spend some of your life in another country and return when you’re ready.
 Living in another country is often a very healthy and beneficial experience for individuals and families.
+This can not only broaden your perspective but also your possibilities.

 - You want to ensure your family has a backup plan, ‘Plan B’